Cordelya/mobiliaire-raspi/README.md

 > mobiliaire (n.): Middle French form of "mobiliary"; pertaining to furniture or movable property

-Please see the main [Mobiliaire](https://github.com/Cordelya/mobiliaire) for information about the application.
+Please see the main [Mobiliaire](https://github.com/Cordelya/mobiliaire) repository for information about the application.
 This page only details the specific features available in this fork.

 ## PiCamera Support